spydx/inf226.h20/docs/index.md

 [Docker Desktop](https://www.docker.com/products/docker-desktop)

-You may have to create an account to use Docker.
+You may have to create an account to download Docker.

 [Short 100 seconds introduction to Docker](https://www.youtube.com/watch?v=Gjnup-PuquQ)